Parlin-Galanodel/PythonComputingProject-2ndYr/PyProject/ReadMe.txt

 	  Considering about the fact that Enthought distribution was used in college, it might because the internal difference between two different distributions and I could not solve it.

-	  If the code fail, just run it in a pure python environment(use python command to run that file from terminal).
+	 If the code failed, please just run it in a pure python environment(use python command to run that file from terminal).
 All the code worked fine in pure python environment.

 	  Also, the 5 files must be placed in the same directory.